ahmedfgad/GeneticAlgorithmPython/docs/source/index.rst

 version used in developing PyGAD is 1.16.4.
 For Matplotlib, the version is 3.1.0.

-.. _header-n2:
+.. _header-n12:

 Quick Start
 ===========

-To get started with PyGAD, simply import it.
+To get started with `PyGAD <https://pypi.org/project/pygad>`__, simply import it.

 .. code:: python

    import pygad

-Using PyGAD, a wide range of problems can be optimized.
-A quick and simple problem to be optimized using the PyGAD is finding the best set of weights that satisfy the following function:
+Using `PyGAD <https://pypi.org/project/pygad>`__, a wide range of problems can be optimized.
+A quick and simple problem to be optimized using the `PyGAD <https://pypi.org/project/pygad>`__ is finding the best set of weights that satisfy the following function:

 .. code::